|Read this article in Spanish|

 The thumbnail window can fit your preferences with several layouts and sizes; this is especially useful when displaying panoramic images in preview mode (see screenshot).
 Having the preview pane open does not slow things down like it often happens in other viewers.
 It offers nearly instantaneous hotkey and wheel zooming, and dragging the image around at any zoom level is perfectly smooth.
 It also allows having several images open at the same time and even running multiple instances of the program if you like to browse in different windows.
 There are many options to customize in the settings.
 It supports drag and drop, color management (with slower loading times), geotagging, lots of plug-ins, and is available in 45+ languages.
 A heavyweight champion.

 But, although so many users love it, IrfanView just doesn't work the way I'd like it to.
-As personal quirks I'll say wheel zooming here requires holding the Ctrl key because it's assigned to browsing previous/next file by default, but then an image zoomed larger than the program window moves up and down when you spin the wheel.
+There's some kind of "inconsistency" to it.
+As personal quirks I'll say wheel zooming here requires holding the Ctrl key because it's assigned to browsing previous/next file, but then an image zoomed larger than the program window moves up and down when you spin the wheel.
 Basic as it seems, there's no way to inspect different areas of a magnified image by clicking on it and dragging around with the mouse.
 RAW support needs several different downloads and installs for plug-ins or dll's, and I don't see the point in having that separate module for thumbnails.
-This, however, may be exactly what others prefer and the same applies to the interface, which looks a bit too outdated to me.
+This, however, may be exactly what other users prefer and the same applies to the interface, which looks a bit too outdated to me.
 It's quite simplistic, but not really intuitive and it's looked almost the same since early versions.
 I'm not fond of programs changing interfaces if I like a previous one, but a revamp might be welcome once in a while.
 Anyway, Irfan is a real winner for obvious reasons.